-From lemon-lime to orange, here is a quick and easy recipe for a homemade sports drink!
+From lemon-lime to orange, here is a quick and easy recipe for a homemade sports drink.

 How to Make a Homemade Sports Drink

 Look at any pre-made sports drink and you will find a list of ingredients that include sugar, high fructose corn syrup, artificial flavours, artificial colours and vegetable oils, and anything fluorescent coloured doesn’t seem all that ‘natural’ to me.
 The good news is that the basic ingredients for any sports drink are quite simple, so making them at home is easy, while being just as beneficial (if not more) than the pre-made versions.
-The variations on flavour are endless, but the basic formula for a homemade sports drink is the same.
+The variations of flavour are endless, but the basic formula for a homemade sports drink is the same.
 The key ingredients include:

-- Water: Filtered water should be used as the base to any homemade sports drink, or alternatively you could also use coconut water as it is a natural source of electrolytes and natural sugars.
+- Water: Filtered water should be used as the base for any homemade sports drink, or alternatively you could also use coconut water as it is a natural source of electrolytes and natural sugars.

-- Salt: Unrefined sea salt, such as Celtic Sea salt or Redmond Real Salt, is a source of trace mineral and electrolytes at it contains minerals such as sodium, magnesium, calcium, potassium.
+- Salt: Unrefined sea salt, such as Celtic Sea salt or Redmond Real Salt, is a source of trace minerals and electrolytes at it contains minerals such as sodium, magnesium, calcium, and potassium.
 The addition of unrefined sea salt helps the body to absorb water more efficiently ensuring that is reached the cells and keeps your hydrated.